 Hair loss after birth

 About three months after the birth of the baby is often disillusioned.
-The hair loses its shine and even fall out in tufts.
+The hair loses its shine and even falls out in tufts.
 But what happens there?
 And is there any way to stop the process?
 Many pregnant women enjoy their unusually dense, shiny hair during pregnancy.

 Help!
 The whole pillow is full of hair